Sport in the Isle of Man: Association football

 In August 2019, it was announced that FC Isle of Man was investigating plans for a new club to be formed on the island which would join the English football league system.
 In December 2019, the club officially applied to join the North West Counties Football League, at Step 6 of the English non-league system.
 The league would then take the application to the Football Association with 'a recommendation that FC Isle of Man is accepted providing the appropriate criteria i [sic] met by 31 March 2020'.

 Gymnastics

-The Isle of Man has very successful men's and women's gymnastics teams and individuals competing in European, Commonwealth and World level events.
+The Isle of Man has successful men's and women's gymnastics teams and individuals competing in European, Commonwealth and World level events.
 The Isle of Man Gymnastics Association sends selected gymnasts from local clubs including Ellan Vannin and Manx Gym to events such as the Commonwealth Games, Island Games, Northern Europeans, and Celtic Cup, where the island competes with national representation.
 Island gymnasts also compete in England, Ireland, Scotland, Wales and further afield at both Championship, Challenge or Graded level.
 The sport has a very large growing young population, with larger Douglas clubs Manx Gym and Ellan Vannin, and smaller clubs Southern Gymnastics and Northern Gymnastics, drawing from the schools and the kindergartens.